msft-mirror-aosp/platform.compatibility.cdd/3_software/3_3_native-api-compatibility.md

     available to apps that include native code:

      *   libaaudio.so (AAudio native audio support)
+     *   libamidi.so (native MIDI support, if feature `android.software.midi`
+         is claimed as described in Section 5.9)
      *   libandroid.so (native Android activity support)
      *   libc (C library)
      *   libcamera2ndk.so